 13. Walkers accompanying vehicles/floats must walk beside the vehicle/float, NOT in front or behind the vehicle, and must not approach the vehicle while it’s in motion.

 14. Hanging off of a parade entry vehicle/float is not permitted.
-Persons riding in floats or flatbed trucks must be seated if there are no protective restraints.
 All parade participants should use caution any time they are on, behind, or next to the vehicle/float.

 15. Parade entries with children under the age of 18 must also have parents or other adult chaperones riding/walking alongside.